 People constantly want to know how to get more followers on Instagram… But know what I think is more important than followers?
 How to get CLIENTS on Instagram!

 Followers on Instagram feel important for content creators who monetize through sponsorships, brand deals and affiliates.
 However, many sophisticated content creators eventually turn to creating their OWN offers, giving them more control over their business and how they scale.

 But the question then becomes: how do I leverage Instagram to get MORE clients, and not just followers?

 Whether you’re trying to get coaching clients from Instagram (a high ticket digital offer), or trying to get more lash clients (lower cost local business) – in the post, I’ll help 🙂

-What Types Of Clients Do You Want From Instagram
+How to Choose What Types Of Clients You Want From Instagram

 Many of you reading this post already have an idea on how you plan to use Instagram to make money.
 But maybe others are starting out and have NO idea how they plan to monetize.